A Guide to Cryotherapy: Benefits, Risks, and What to Expect

 Cost of Cryotherapy

-Cryotherapy cost can vary depending on the treatment type and location.
+Cryotherapy costs can vary depending on the treatment type and location.
 Whole-body cryotherapy sessions typically range between $30 and $100 per session.
 More specialized treatments, such as cryotherapy for cancer or cryosurgery, can cost significantly more.
 The pricing also depends on whether the treatment is covered by insurance or if it’s part of a broader medical procedure.

 Conclusion